vikegart/konnor/README.md

 # konnor
-bot for vk - voices to text, mention all and other features
+bot for vk - voices to text, mention all, week pairity and other features

 ## Getting Started